 What are the Differences Between Perennials and Annuals?

-Perennial (“continuing”) plants are long-lived and will come back year after year, while annual (“yearly”) plants only live for one growing season.
+Perennial (meaning "continuing") plants are long-lived and will come back year after year, while annuals (meaning "yearly") plants only live for one growing season.
 Perennial plants may not produce flowers yearly, unlike annual plants.
-And perennial plants are often used in gardens and landscaping, while annual plants are generally grown in pots or containers.
+And perennial plants are often used in gardens and landscaping, while annual plants are generally frown in pots or containers.

-How Do Perennials Make It Through Harsh Winters?
+How Do Perennials Make It Through the Harsh Winters?

 The difference between these two types of plants is their preparation for the cold season.
-Perennial plants begin to shut down their growing processes in the fall, preventing new leaves and flowers from forming, and will start to focus on storing energy for the coming winter months.
+Perennial plants begin to shut down their growing processes in the fall, preventing new leave and flowers from forming, and will start to focus on storing energy for the upcoming winter months.
 The plant leaves may turn yellow or brown and fall off, and the plant may stop taking in water.